 The remainder of this paper proceeds as follows.
-In Section \ref{sec:related}, we discuss previous work in the literature that is relevant to our discussion here, and situate our study within this context.
+In Section \ref{sec:related}, we discuss previous work that is relevant to our discussion here, and situate our study within this context.
 In Section \ref{sec:nn}, we provide a basic overview of the elements of neural network architecture for classification that are relevant to our study.
-In Section \ref{sec:sd}, we introduce the polarity framework for understanding system behavior.
-In Section \ref{sec:cs}, we use the case study of a simple epidemic model to illustrate the distinction between a raw data approach to data representation as compared to a polarity approach (the latter of which is informed by causal domain knowledge), and show how the polarity approach enables more accurate classification on OOD data.
-In Section \ref{sec:uncertainty}, we use a formal measure of epistemic uncertainty to discuss how a structural feature understanding of a data-generating process (e.g., the polarity framework) by ML development decision makers enables a reduction in epistemic uncertainty about the nature of said process.
+In Section \ref{sec:sd}, we introduce the loop polarity framework for understanding system behavior.
+In Section \ref{sec:cs}, we use the case study of a simple, simulated epidemic model to show how this polarity framework enables a manual feature engineering strategy that leads to more accurate classification on OOD data.
 We discuss the broader implications of this case study for the ML development pipeline in Section \ref{sec:discuss}, and conclude in Section \ref{sec:conc}.